cakephp/docs/en/orm/saving-data.rst

     in the array of entities to be saved. replace
-    When saving, existing links will be removed and new links will be created in the joint table.
+    When saving, existing links will be removed and new links will be created in the junction table.
 If there are existing link in the database to some of the entities intended to be saved, those links will be updated, not deleted and then re-saved.